Resources, Links, etc.

 https://jacobin.com/

 Around 2019, I had become politically apathetic and nihilistic.
-After reading some feel-good article about a successful charity drive on a mainstream news site, I decided to dig deeper into this phenomenon.
+After reading some feel-good article about a successful charity drive on a mainstream news website, I dug deeper into the phenomenon of the orphan crushing machine.
 I found this piece on why crowdfunding sucks.
 It even critiqued the industry I used to work in.
 Jacobin was the first media outlet that was current and took positions I agreed with, and I've been hooked ever since.
-Their online articles are incredibly informative, which is invaluable when today's news present information through neoliberal and conservative lenses.

 https://workerorganizing.org